AsiJKR/TestSuite/README.md

 4. test-output directory
    > Will have extent report of the test run.
 Any failure and this will store the screenshot.

+### Test Scenario
+1. Go to URL
+2. Select Häst
+3. Select V4
+4. Make a coupon
+5. Mark 4 horses on v4:1, Mark 1 horse on v4:2 Mark 2 horses on v4:3, Mark all horses on v4:4
+6. Make sure that this test can run everyday

+Her I have added an `assertion` to check the total amount after and before selecting horses.

+The above scenario is covered in BDD and will have the option to run in Jenkins or Selenium Grid using run.sh.

+The schedulers can be added in jenkins like this `10 06 * * *`.
+Our suite will run every day in every month in every year at 10th minute of 6th hour (0610h).

+After adding more scenarios we can use TestRunner to configure parallel run using ThreadLocal driver.

+Thank you!